-In this paper, we want to give a unifying treatment for some entropy inequalities: Improvement of monotonicity inequality of relative entropy under a unital quantum channels.
-The method used is quantum $\alpha$-R\'{e}nyi relative entropy \cite{Mosonyi}.
-Once we get one of main results (Theorem~\ref{th:stronger-monotonicity}), we can simply derive all improved version of some quantum entropy inequalities \cite{Carlen}.
-Note that the method taken in the present paper is different from that in \cite{Carlen}, and is much simpler than one in \cite{Lin}.
-The key point is that there there is a highly unification about the reasoning method.
+Several breakthroughs about the investigation of bounding the small conditional mutual information are made, respectively, by Fawzi and Renner \cite{FR}, Wilde \emph{et. al} \cite{BLW,BSW,DW,SBW}, Brand\~{a}o \cite{BHOS}, Li and Winter \cite{Li2014,LW}, and, Zhang and Wu \cite{Lin}.
+In this paper, we give a unifying treatment for some entropy inequalities and improvement of monotonicity inequality of relative entropy under unital quantum channels by employing quantum $\alpha$-R\'{e}nyi relative entropy \cite{Mosonyi}.
+Once we get one of our main results (Theorem~\ref{th:stronger-monotonicity}), we can simply derive all improved versions of some quantum entropy inequalities \cite{Carlen}.
+Note that our method is different from that in \cite{Carlen}, and is much simpler compared to the one in \cite{Lin}.

 The paper is organized as follows.
 The definition and properties of quantum R\'{e}nyi relative entropy are given in Section~\ref{sect:Renyi}.
-Section~\ref{sect:Main-result} deals with the main results and its consequences with proofs.
+Section~\ref{sect:Main-result} deals with the main results and their consequences.
 In the Section~\ref{sect:entropy-inequalities}, we summarize a series of strengthened entropy inequalities.
 The discussion and concluding remarks are presented in Section~\ref{sect:Remarks}.
-Finally, we conclude with useful results in the Section~\ref{sect:appendix}.
-Some open questions are still left open for the future research.
+Some questions are left open for the future research.